Get levels right with the SRMT remote gain control knob

 Your car audio amplifiers require tuning and setting amp gain correctly is a vital aspect of that.

-A remote gain control knob, or bass knob, attenuates the input signal strength of your amplifier to match and accept the head unit’s output signal.
+A bass knob attenuates the input signal strength of your amplifier to match and accept the head unit’s output signal.

 You want to keep your gain under control because as you increase the sensitivity of your amplifier, the noise floor comes up with it.
 This noise floor changes from below the threshold of audible tones to distortion and clipping levels.

 If the gain is set too low, background noise and HISS will take over your sound.
-If the gain is set too high, the car speakers will distort and clip at normal volume levels when you play music.
+If it is set too high, the car speakers will distort and clip at normal volume levels when you play music.

-The SRMT Gain Control affords you the ability to adjust your gain settings as you use different sources with different levels.
+The SRMT affords you the ability to adjust your gain settings as you use different sources with different levels.

 For instance, an album from the 1960’s will require a higher gain setting than a rebassed track with the bass boosted by 20dB to achieve the same volume during playback.

-So if you had your gains set for the 60’s track and then played a rebassed track, your system would probably be clipping to death.
+So if you had your amplifier set for the 60’s track and then played a rebassed track without adjusting your amp settings, your system would probably be clipping to death.

 Setting the gain right for optimal signal strength cannot be understated.

-The SRMT active gain knob attenuates the input level of your SoundQubed amplifier, providing the ability to adjust your gain settings for variance in signal strength, which gives you the control to keep your system from clipping or playing at dangerously low voltage levels.
+The SRMT attenuates the input level of your SoundQubed amplifier, providing the ability to adjust your gain settings for variance in signal strength, which gives you the control to keep your system from clipping or playing at dangerously low voltage levels.

 The unit installs in an easy location and connects to your amplifier with an included cable.